Teach English online to adults

 Top Freelance Tutoring Platforms

-Some English tutors prefer to advertise on an ESL platform and market themselves directly to students.
-The benefit of these sites is that you can set your own rates and potentially earn much more money.
+Some English tutors prefer advertising on an ESL platform and marketing themselves directly to students.
+The benefit of these sites is that you can set your rates and potentially earn much more money.

 Also, these platforms are a good option for non-native speakers.
 They do not discriminate against non-native speakers of English because students choose their teachers.
 Some students prefer a native speaker of their first language.
 They might want to ask questions in their native language or feel intimidated by a full English immersion experience.